 Storage

-Fridge: Store in an airtight container for up to 3-4 days.
-Reheat gently on the stovetop or in the microwave with a splash of water or broth to keep the sauce from thickening too much.
+- Fridge: Store in an airtight container for up to 3-4 days.
+Reheat gently on stovetop or microwave with a splash of water or broth to loosen the sauce.

 More Chicken Recipes